FHA 203K LOAN APPLICATION REQUIREMENTS AND TROUBLESOME ISSUES

 I could not get a street view because that option did not exist within the Google Earth format for any of these houses.
 But the main access highway did have that feature and I could view the nearby hospital, a fire station down the road, and then get a complete picture of the main street views of the closest town which was Defuniak Springs.

 I located a Wal-Mart, a Lowe’s, Restaurants, County Facilities, Gas Stations, Hotels, and Banks.
-I calculated the distance the house was to the interstate.
+I calculated the distance the house was to the interstate to be about 3 ½ miles.
 It was 21 miles from the coastal highway leading to Destin and 71 miles from the closest big city, Pensacola.
 This location was perfect, I thought.

 On Zillow, I saw pictures of the exterior of the house and all of the features and existing condition of the interior.
 There were no apparent issues with the outside walls, but some metal pieces were missing from the roof.
 There was an outbuilding for storage and a long concrete pad for a camper or trailer.